Measure signal-to-noise ratio (SNR) in digital modulation applications

 Ik and Qk represent ideal (reference) values. and represent measured (received) symbols.

-The block computes X-percentile MER by creating a histogram of all the incoming MERk values.
-The output provides the MER value above which X% of the MER values lay.
+The block computes the X-percentile MER by creating a histogram of all the incoming MERk values.
+The output provides the MER value above which X% of the MER values fall.